azsk/AzTS-docs/10-Security Exceptions/SelfAttestation.md

 ### Step 4 of 4.
 Setup self-attestation feature

 Self-Attestation feature could be enabled using following `Enable-ByDesignExceptionFeature` PowerShell command.
-This PowerShell command creates the datastore for exception management and updates the AzTS API's and Scanner's configurations to support the self-attestation(By-Design) exception feature.
+This PowerShell command creates cosmos db as the datastore for exception management and updates the AzTS API's and Scanner's configurations to support the self-attestation(By-Design) exception feature.

 </br>